Nonlinear Diffusion on Networks: Perturbations and Consensus Dynamics: Consensus dynamics

 where $C^a$ is attracting (stable), $C^r$ is repelling (unstable), and $C^s$ is singular. \end{Proposition}

-\begin{proof} By straightforward computations we obtain the Jacobian of the system evaluated at the consensus, $ - \textup{d}_xf\left(\frac{k}{n}\right) n$, which implies the proposition. \end{proof}
+\begin{proof} By straightforward computations we obtain the Jacobian of the system evaluated at the consensus, $ - \textup{d}_xf\left(k/n\right) n$, which implies the proposition. \end{proof}

-Thanks to theorem \ref{thm:fenichel} (Fenichel), the regions $C^{a/r}$ are diffeomorphic to invariant regions of the singularly perturbed system \eqref{eq:perturbed_LDN_standard}.
+For $0<\epsilon\ll1$, thanks to Theorem \ref{thm:fenichel} (Fenichel), Appendix \ref{app:singular}, compact {submanifolds} of $C^{a/r}$ perturb to $O(\epsilon)$-close locally invariant slow manifolds of the singularly perturbed system \eqref{eq:perturbed_LDN_standard} (denoted correspondingly by $C^{a/r}_\epsilon$).
 For the singularities $C^s$ we need further analyses.
 We are going to consider the case of \emph{transcritical} singularities which, as we will show, turn out to be generic due to the geometric properties of the problem.